RediSearch/RediSearch/docs/Query_Syntax.md

         obama ~barack ~michelle

-* Exact phrase in one field, one word in aonther field:
+* Exact phrase in one field, one word in another field:

         @title:"barack obama" @job:president